Danack/FunctionTypes/function_type_rfc.md

 The rationalisation for this is that trying attach 'implements' information to a function or closure would be quite verbose, and make a very difficult developer experience.
 See 'no implements' note below.

-## Using function types directly
+## Using callable types directly

-It is possible to use a function type directly.
+It is possible to use a callable type directly.

 ```
 // App.php